sass/sass/README.md

 ### Versioning

 This protocol is versioned according to [semver 2.0.0].
+The current version is indicated by the `VERSION` file at the root of the repository.
+If this file has a `-dev` prerelease string, that indicates that the currently checked in version is in development, is not considered a release version, and must not be used by released versions of compilers or hosts.
+All release versions will also have GitHub tags for their version numbers.

+A "breaking change" is defined as per [the protocol buffer rules for updating a message type].
 Compatibility is considered from the perspective of the host.
 For example, if a new `InboundMessage` type is added, that's considered a "backwards compatible" change because older hosts can simply opt not to use it, even though from the perspective of the compiler a new message type would be a breaking change.

+[the protocol buffer rules for updating a message type]: https://developers.google.com/protocol-buffers/docs/proto#updating

 Hosts are generally expected to be responsible for installing appropriate compiler versions as part of their installation process, which should limit the